seznam/httpmockserver/README.md

 when following cmake options are used:

   * `-DUSE_SYSTEM_CPR=ON` - Use libcpr from system, do not build it from submodule.
 Default OFF.
+    * `-DUSE_SYSTEM_CURL=ON` - Use libcurl for libcpr from system, do not build it on its own.
+Default OFF.
   * `-DUSE_SYSTEM_GTEST=ON` - Use Google Test from system, do not build it from submodule.
 Default OFF.
   * `-DUSE_ALL_SYSTEM_LIBS=ON` - Use both libcpr and GTest libraries from system paths.
 Default OFF.